adamlek/distributional-semantics/README.md

     PARAMS:
 		INIT:
-		    contexttype: Which type of context, CBOW or skipgram (default: CBOW)
+		    contexttype: Which type of context to use (default: CBOW) CBOW = 0
+				skipgram = 1
 		    window: size of context, CBOW: how many words to take, skipgram: how many words to skip (default: 1)
-		    contextscope: set context boundry at sentence boundaries (default: 2)
+		    contextscope: set context boundries (default: 2)
+				sentence = 0
+				document = 1
+				corpus/entire text = 2
 		    distance_weights: give weights to words based on distance (default: False) TODO TODO TODO
-		    weights: do weighting in this class
+		    weights: do weighting in this class (default: False)
 		        >>> dict{word: weight}
+			readwrite: do vector additions as the data is read (default: True)
+			savecontext: save the context words (default: False)
 		preprocess_data:
 			return_vectors: return vectors or a dictionary of context words (default: True)
+			dopmi: compute PMI values (default: False, input = doc: {word: count})

     INPUT:
         INIT:
-            vocabulary of word vectors or nothing( output is then {word: [words in context]} )
+            vocabulary of word vectors or nothing( output is then {word: [words in context]}, if save_context = True )
             >>> dict{word: {word_vector: [word_vector], random_vector: [random_vector]}}

         METHODS:
             process_data: sentences/text
             read_contexts: sentence/text or list of sentences
             vector_addition: string1, string2
-			PPMImatrix: dictionary of word: [words in context], dictionary of word count in documents(same as in TermRelevance)
+			PMI: dictionary of word: [words in context], dictionary of word count in documents(same input as in TermRelevance)

     OUTPUT:
         process_data: dictionary of {word: updated word_vectors}